philipahNOV/maze-2025/RD-ball.md

 # Ball Detection

 This part provides an explanation of the ball tracking system which combines object detection via YOLOv8 with real-time color-based tracking using the HSV color space.
 It is designed for fast visual feedback, and is implemented using modular Python components with threaded architecture for performance.
-This pipeline is modular and highly tunable, meaning if there are any issues then variables can easily be changed.
+This pipeline is modular and highly tunable, meaning if there are any issues then variables can easily be changed via the `config.yaml` file.

 ---